-**Buffalo Crossing Campground is currently open for use without a fee but limited services until winter weather no longer allows for access.
+**Buffalo Crossing Campground is currently open for use without a fee but limited services.
 Fees and associated services will resume when concessioned operations resume in the Spring**

 At the southern end of the East Fork canyon is Buffalo Crossing Campground, an old Civilian Conservation Corp (CCC) era site which actually boasts the largest campsites along the river.